bertilmuth/being/README.md

 of your aggregate's behavior in the service implementation.
 [Take a peek](https://github.com/bertilmuth/being-samples/blob/main/greetuser/greetuser-impl/src/main/java/org/requirementsascode/being/greetuser/impl/GreetUserBehavior.java), if you want to.
 We'll come back to it.

-The class of the response must also be listed in the `outgoingMessageTypes()`.
+The class of the response must also be listed in the `responseTypes()`.

 ### POSTing a command to the aggregate
 To change *Hello* do a different greeting, you need to send a POST request to the same address.
 Its JSON body must contain a `@type` property with the simple class name of a command, e.g. `ChangeGreetingText`.
 All commands must be listed by the `commandTypes()` method of the service interface.